openaps/docs/docs/Using-openaps-Tools/using.md

 ### Initialize a new openaps environment

+To get started, go to your home directory:

+`$ cd`

-To get started, create a new instance of openaps in a new directory:
+Create a new instance of openaps in a new directory.

 `$ openaps init <my_openaps>`

 As mentioned above, `<my_openaps>` can be anything you'd like: `myopenaps`, `awesome-openaps`, `openaps4ever`, `bob`, etc.

-Now that it has been created, move into the new openaps directory
+Now that it has been created, move into the new openaps directory:

 `$ cd <my_openaps>`